 Ceramic on Metal

 Compared with a metal on metal bearing surface, the run-in wear is lower and the steady-state wear is considerably reduced.
-However, the lowest wear rates still occur in ceramic on ceramic.
+However, the lowest wear rates occur in ceramic on ceramic.
 Ceramic on metal has approximately 100 times less wear than a metal on metal pairing.
 There is a small amount of metal transfer onto the ceramic material.
-The metal particles from ceramic/metal couples are statistically smaller than metal particles from metal/metal couples.
+The metal particles from ceramic on metal couples are statistically smaller than metal particles from metal on metal couples.